Find out all the amazing things to do in Bangkok with Bangkok Tour Guide…

 - Sea Lion Show: 2:00pm/3:45pm

 - Dolphin Show: 10:00am/4:30pm

 4. Wat Phra Kaew

 Points to Remember

-- Wear appropriate clothes – no shorts or any revealing tops or slippers
+- Wear appropriate clothes – no shorts or any revealing tops (knees and shoulders should be covered)or slippers

 - Timings: 8:30 am to 3:30 pm